deuxfleurs-org/garage/doc/drafts/admin-api.md

 Returns the cluster's current status in JSON, including:

+- ID of the node being queried and its version of the Garage daemon
 - Live nodes
 - Currently configured cluster layout
 - Staged changes to the cluster layout